 Motors nowadays are so much more refined than they were a few years ago, and even though the Shimano Steps E6100 motor was released in 2018, it has stood the test of time very well.
 Not only is the E6100 very light at 2.8kg, but the battery weighs in at 2.5kg making the whole system 5.3kg which is excellent for a mid-drive system like this.
-It’s true that the Fazua Evation system is lighter at 4.6kg, but the battery has half of the energy capacity.
+The Fazua Evation system is indeed lighter at 4.6kg, but the battery has half of the energy capacity.

-I would say the Steps E6100 compares favourably with the Bosch Active Plus system.
-The E6100 produces a very respectable 60Nm of torque and feels very lively in high power mode.
-Having ridden both, I prefer the Shimano as it definitely has a little more oomph, and the transition from assist to unassisted (at the 25km/h cut-off) is almost imperceptible.
+I would say Steps E6100 compares favourably with the Bosch Active Plus system.
+The E6100 produces a very respectable 60Nm of torque and feels very lively in high-power mode.
+Having ridden both, I prefer the Shimano as it has a little more oomph, and the transition from assistant to unassisted (at the 25km/h cut-off) is almost imperceptible.
 The way the assist starts is also incredibly smooth.

-What I really love about these high tech mid-drive systems is they take your pedalling effort and enhance it.
+What I love about these high-tech mid-drive systems is they take your pedalling effort and enhance it.
 The torque sensor fitted to the Shimano Steps is very sensitive to changes in pedalling force and what you get is a very intuitive level of assistance.

-Having ridden this bike, for me the sweet spot was ‘Eco’ mode – this is the most efficient assist level and amplifies your pedalling effort by 70%.
-I found this really took the sting out of the 15% climbs near where I live.
-When using ‘Normal’ mode the motor gives 150% of assist – I personally found this too easy, as I still want to get a workout when riding.
-‘High’ mode produces a massive 230% of assist and literally flattens out all but the steepest of hills.
-I can see maximum assist being very helpful for riders just getting back into cycling after either a long period without exercise or after an illness or injury – it really is a game changer!
+Having ridden this bike a good few miles now, for me the sweet spot is ‘Eco’ mode – this is the most efficient assist level and amplifies your pedalling effort by 70%.
+I find this takes the sting out of the 15% climbs near where I live.
+When using ‘Normal’ mode the motor gives 150% of assist – I use this if I need to go somewhere in a hurry.
+‘High’ mode produces a massive 230% of assist and flattens out all but the steepest of hills.
+I can see maximum assist being very helpful for riders just getting back into cycling after either a long period without exercise or after an illness or injury – it is a game changer!

 Another great thing about the E6100 system is the wealth of functionality and information available from the display.
 When you compare it to the entry-level Bosch Purion display, there’s no comparison.
 There is the usual info like speed, trip computer, assist level and battery indicator plus other useful information like estimated battery range and pedalling cadence (rpm).
 You also have the option of removing the display altogether or downloading an app and using your Android or Apple smartphone as the display.

-The battery on the Vitus Mach E is the highest spec 504Wh version – even the more expensive BMC only has the 418Wh battery fitted.
-Shimano claim a range of up to 185km in ‘Eco’ mode which is based on a combined rider/bike weight of 100kg and riding on flat terrain – I’m curious to see how much I can squeeze out of a single charge riding around Cornwall – I suspect, given the efficiency of the motor it won’t be that far off the mark as I have achieved a similar range from a comparable battery fitted to a Tongsheng TSDZ2 e-bike conversion.
-The battery charger is shipped with an EU plug, so you will need to purchase a EU to UK plug adaptor.
+The Shimano battery on the Vitus Mach E is the highest spec 504Wh version and uses high-quality Sony 18650 Lithium cells – even the more expensive BMC only has the 418Wh battery fitted.
+Shimano claims a range of up to 185km in ‘Eco’ mode which is based on a combined rider/bike weight of 100kg, riding on flat terrain – I’ve managed to squeeze nearly 100 miles from one charge, although the battery wasn’t depleted and the indicator was still showing one bar remaining (I didn’t have the assist on the whole time and only used ‘Eco’ mode).
+The battery charger is shipped with an EU plug, so you will need to purchase an EU to UK plug adaptor.

 The components fitted to the Vitus Mach E are about right for the price point.
-It’s nice that there are Shimano flat-mount hydraulic disc brakes and tough rims with thru-axles.
-The gearing is provided by the dependable Shimano Alivio, which works absolutely fine.
+It’s nice that there are Shimano flat-mount hydraulic disc brakes and Vitus’s brand rims with thru-axles.
+The gearing is provided by the dependable Shimano Alivio, which works fine.

-The Vitus gearing is probably more suitable for undulating terrain – it uses an 11-34 9-speed cassette in combination with a 44t chainring.
-I personally found this gearing a little too high for the steep hills in Cornwall.
-When my bike arrives I will be swapping out the rear cassette for a Sunrace 11-40 9-speed and I will change the front chainring for the optional 38t that’s available.
-Mid-drive e-bike motors are more efficient at higher pedalling cadences, so if you live in a hilly area you will need to consider this when purchasing the Mach E.
+The Vitus gearing is probably more suitable for undulating terrain – it comes as standard with an 11-34 9-speed cassette in combination with a 44t chainring.
+I found this gearing a little too high for the steep hills in Cornwall, so I initially replaced the rear cassette for a Sunrace 11-40 9-speed.
+I was also going to change the front chainring for the optional 38t that’s available, but I’ve now changed it to a complete 11-speed system with an 11-46 rear cassette.
+Mid-drive electric bike motors are more efficient at higher pedalling cadences, so if you live in a very hilly area you may want to consider this upgrade when purchasing the Mach E.

-The brakes are excellent Shimano UR300 flat mount hydraulic brakes with 160mm rotors.
-I found they worked very well and provided the right amount of modulation and bite.
+The brakes are excellent Shimano UR300 flat-mount hydraulic brakes with 160mm rotors.
+I find they work very well (once sufficiently bedded in and warmed up) and provided the right amount of modulation and bite.
 They also look very neat and the levers are comfortable to operate.

 Wheels and tyres

-The wheels are Vitus own branded components and come across as being very tough.
+The wheels are Vitus’s own branded components.
 They have the obligatory thru-axles and are shod in 700 x 40 Vee Tire Co G-Sport E-Bike tyres which come in a very nice ‘gum wall’ finish.
 These tyres seem to be a good all-rounder for road and a bit of gravel riding, although I couldn’t find a lot of information about them on the internet.
-They do make for a very nice ride and the manufacturer claims a good level of puncture protection (B-Proof).
-I will see how they stand up to the Cornish back lanes, but if I get a puncture I’ll be inclined to fit a pair of nearly new Schwalbe Marathon Plus tyres I have knocking about.
+They do make for a very nice ride and the manufacturer claims a good level of puncture protection.
+I’ve decided to fit a pair of Schwalbe Marathon Plus tyres to mine as I had a nearly new pair knocking about.

 Frame and finishing kit

-The frame and finishing kit on the Vitus is very nice indeed.
-The frame is made of 6061 T-6 alloy and there is a full carbon fork (including steerer) and an ACROS Aix-Low R3 tapered headset.
-The geometry is definitely aimed at comfort/endurance with a nice and slack head angle and dropped seat stays.
+The frame and finishing kit on the Vitus are very nice indeed.
+The frame is made of 6061 T-6 alloy and there is a full carbon fork (including a steerer) and an ACROS Aix-Low R3 tapered headset.
+The geometry is aimed at comfort/endurance with a nice slack head angle and dropped seat stays.

 Who is the Vitus Mach E electric bike aimed at?

-I already have a pannier rack and set of SKS mudguards to fit when I get my bike, so it will be ready for winter rides and errands to the local shops.
-If you’re after a day to day runabout the Mach E would be an excellent choice.
+I have already fitted a pannier rack and set of SKS mudguards to my bike, so it’s ready for winter rides and errands to the local shops.
+If you’re after a day-to-day runabout the Mach E would be an excellent choice.

-It will also make a great training e-bike, and would be perfect for a rider who is looking to get back into the saddle after an injury.
-My friend who lent me this one to test also rides a road bike and he uses his specifically for a 15 mile daily commute – no more turning up for work sweating buckets!
+It will also make a great training e-bike and would be perfect for a rider who is looking to get back into the saddle after an injury.
+My friend who lent me the test bike also rides a road bike and he uses his specifically for a 15-mile daily commute – no more turning up for work sweating buckets!

 My Vitus Mach E Urban